Joezer-Ivan/Joezer-Ivan.github.io/_posts/2016-06-26-helloworld.markdown

 Starting off with the traditional Hello, World! string, being a programmer.
 This blog will contain my life's rants and any other interesting stuff that I come across during my insignificant existance.

-Let me know your thoughts in the comments section below.
 Cheers!